PDAL/PDAL/doc/workshop/introduction/reprojection.md

    option.
 This is useful in situations where the coordinate system is not correct, not completely specified, or your system doesn't have all of the required supporting coordinate system dictionaries.
-2. PDAL uses {{ Proj.4 }} library for reprojection.
-This library includes the
-   capability to do both vertical and horizontal datum transformations.
+2. PDAL uses {{ PROJ }} library for reprojection.
+This library includes the capability to do both vertical and horizontal datum transformations.

 [asprs las]: http://www.asprs.org/Committee-General/LASer-LAS-File-Format-Exchange-Activities.html